lcetinsoy/gp-parallel-ts/README.md

 ```bash
 sudo apt-get install python-numpy
 ```

+If you already have numpy the package f2py may be located here :
+/usr/bin/f2py

 Note : f2py is no longer maintained.
 An alternate DIRECT implementation could be used